lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/MolpherMol.rst

     :type other: :py:class:`MolpherMol`

     Represents a molecule in the `exploration tree`.
-The underlying data representation of molecules in the tree can be manipulated using instances of this class.
+The underlying data representation of molecules in the tree can be observed and manipulated using instances of this class.

-    .. warning:: If the instance is bound to a tree (use `isBound` to find out), do not save a reference to it directly.
+    .. warning:: If the instance is bound to a tree (use `isBound` to find out), do not save a reference to it anywhere in your program.
 The instance will become invalid, if it is later deleted/pruned from the tree and may result in undefined behaviour.
         Use `copy` to make a hard copy of the instance, if you need to work with the data even after